 This is a no brainer.
 I don’t need to write much about this point.
 Get the guide books out and plan your next Camino!
 Just do it…you know you want to!

-If you plan to walk the Camino Frances and/or Camino Finisterre then do check out my low-cost e-booklet on my rated places to sleep and eat on both of these routes at this link Rated places to sleep & eat on the Camino Frances & Camino Finisterre for the bargain price of only £0.99 – that’s less than the cost of a café con leche!
+If you plan to walk the Camino Frances and/or Camino Finisterre then do check out my low-cost e-booklet on my rated places to sleep and eat on both of these routes at this link Rated places to sleep & eat on the Camino Frances & Camino Finisterre for a bargain price – that’s less than the cost of a café con leche!

 And while you are at it, check out some of the Smart Apps that have been developed to help pilgrims plan their walk, such as Camino Weather by Follow the Camino, which as the name suggests, helps pilgrims plan their trip with regards to the weather.
 On the page you can see a map of the main Camino routes leading to Santiago de Compostela.
 Whether you walk or cycle the Camino you can browse each month of the year and see 10 years temperature averages, rainy days and sunny days.
 It is not a weather forecast but Follow the Camino tries to give pilgrims the best description of likely weather each month.
 Click on this link Camino Weather to try it out.

 13. Remember who you are.

 You may have thought you knew exactly, who you are before you donned your boots and rucksack and stepped onto that plane or train or bus that shuttled you towards your starting point on the Camino de Santiago.
 However, along the way I bet you discovered things about yourself you had either forgotten or had not known were possible.